• Skip to secondary menu

 He believes it’s always important to share or even pay the entire bill.
 If my parents want to pay they decline his offer, but he will always present his credit card as a gesture of good will.

-Who Pays for Dinner with My Parents?
+Who Pays for Dinner with Parents?

 While we pay our fair share when my husband and I are out together, it’s a totally different story when I go out with my parents alone.
 If my parents take me out to lunch or dinner without my husband I almost never pay.
 This is in part because I don’t always offer and also because when I do offer I’m usually refused.